Ozzie Albies Preview, Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.04 team ERA ranks 11th among all league pitching staffs.
+- The Phillies have a 4.05 team ERA that ranks 11th across all league pitching staffs.

-- The righty's last time out was on Wednesday against the San Diego Padres, when he threw six innings, surrendering six earned runs while allowing eight hits.
+- The right-hander's last appearance came on Wednesday against the San Diego Padres, when he went six scoreless innings while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.